tomharrigan/transporter/README.txt

 == Changelog ==

+= 1.3 =
+* Single post queries will now use the post type of the initial post, rather than always displaying the 'Post' post type.-
+* Add filter 'infinite_transporter_post_type' to filter post type of single post queries.
+Allows to add additional post types to query.
 = 1.2 =
 * Allow support for themes that aren't well written and don't have an ID defined for the content area, but use a class name instead.
 * Add 'infinite_transporter_post_order' filter to allow for changing the post order behavior depending on user defined criteria (ex. different categories of posts, or post types, etc.)